Humanitarian response by national governments to the 2010 Haiti earthquake: North America

-Canadian Forces also deployed 1,200 troops from the 3^{e} Batallion, Royal 22^{e} Régiment, including two rifle companies and one field engineer.
+Canadian Forces also deployed 1,200 troops from the 3^{e} Bataillon, Royal 22^{e} Régiment, including two rifle companies and one field engineer.
 A further 60 vehicles were deployed along with crews, bringing the total number of Canadian troops in Haiti to 2,000, including the 500 sailors aboard Athabaskan and Halifax.
 Canadian Forces collaborated directly with Canadian Medical Assistance Team in the operation of their field hospital in Léogâne.
 On 21 January 2010, Canadian Defence Minister Peter MacKay announced that 1 Field Hospital based in Petawawa, Ontario would be sent to Léogâne along with its medical staff of at least 100 personnel in the next couple of days.

 Almost 2,000 persons were evacuated from Haiti to Canada on 20 flights.
 On 23 January 2010, Canadian Foreign Minister Lawrence Cannon announced that 17 Canadians had died, 1,939 Canadians had been located, and that 236 remained unaccounted for.
 Canadian Prime Minister Stephen Harper announced on Saturday that the government has removed the Can$50 million cap placed on the donation amount the government would match.
 Approximately Can$113 million has been donated by Canadians.
 An English language Canada for Haiti telethon raised Can$16 million and its Francophone counterpart generated Can$6.6 million.
 With the matching donation from the federal government, Canada's total aid contribution will be over Can$226 million.
 On 26 January 2010, the DART team established a new 5,000-liter drinking water system in Jacmel.

 Mexico: After the 1985 Mexico City earthquake, the Ministry of Foreign Affairs will deploy a plan used to aid civilians during the natural disasters in Haiti.
 As an emergency response the government sent three Hercules C-130 military aircraft carrying over 20 tons in supplies, as well as satellite communication devices, water treatment plants, electricity generators, and over 160 specialists in search and rescue, health professionals, and engineers sent to set up communications in Haiti.
 One of these airplanes, with 60 federal policemen, had to temporarily abort its mission, due to lack of space at the airport.
 The water treatment plant had to be returned to Mexico, due to lack of ground transportation.
 The government also sent the Navy's amphibious lander with several thousand tons of aid materials, and the hospital ship ARM Huasteco, as well as additional aircraft.